 One or both parents incubate the eggs and shelter the young from sun and rain.
 The eggs are colored to blend in with sand and shells, making them difficult to see.
 Downy chicks that look like tiny fluff balls leave their nests soon after hatching, but stay on the beach for several weeks with their parents until they are old enough to fly and fend for themselves.

 Share the beach with birds

 Nesting on the beach is a challenge.
-Storms and extreme tides can wash away entire nesting colonies and predators including foxes, raccoons, and gulls eat eggs and young.
-Coastal development and beach stabilization threaten the birds' nesting habitat.
+Storms and extreme tides can wash away entire nesting colonies, and predators including foxes, raccoons and gulls eat eggs and young.
+Coastal development and beach stabilization threaten the birds' nesting habitat as well.

 People and their pets also pose a threat: when people or dogs enter nesting areas, adult birds become alarmed and fly off their nests, leaving the eggs or chicks exposed to the elements and predators.
 Just a few minutes of exposure to the sun or severe weather can kill an egg or young bird.

 We can all take a few steps to help the birds have a successful nesting season.

 - Stay out of nesting areas and enjoy the birds from a distance.